 Pricing intelligently could be a factor while choosing price leadership for your business.
 With the help of a pricing strategy, you can get a pricing structure that would help you lower the prices while making a profit.

 Intelligent pricing, therefore, can be used with Barometric price leadership, which will cut the excess production cost of a product.

 Changing the prices significantly lowers them attracts customers towards the specific product.
 Therefore Barometric price leadership can be used as a business strategy for large firms and industries where there's scope to lower prices while making a profit.

 Likewise, the localization of products as per the location also provides in establishing themselves as a leader.

 A collusive price leadership strategy can be used by small-scale companies as well.
 By choosing a Collusive plan, the small production companies can align their prices with each other.

 In this way, price localization comes in handy as it will help align the prices according to the places.
 This strategy will ensure profits and will not harm the growth of other businesses.

-The same goes for large firms, which does not let the price gap increase between similar industries.
+The same goes for large firms, which does not increase the price gap between similar industries.

 Both small and large business firms can adopt dominant leadership.
-To become a dominant price leader, you need to understand the market in a better way.
+To become a dominant price leader, you need to understand the market better.